StamusNetworks/suricata-4-analysts/source/write-performant-rules.rst

 ----------------------

 As we can not differentiate on the IP parameters, we need to go higher in the protocol stack to do the same thing.
-But, well, an alert can match on HTTP user agent or can match on file data transfered over SMB.
+But an alert can match on HTTP user agent or can match on file data transfered over SMB.
 And given the complexity of the fields we are matching on we can not do a implementation of the tree.
 But let's take one step back.
 In all this cases, we are doing pattern matching on one buffer (HTTP user agent, file data, ...) and we would have a wonderful performance gain if we could have an automatic tree built up for the patterns we are looking for on this buffer.

-This type of algorithm is name multi pattern matching and the most famous implementation is called `Aho–Corasick algorithm <https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm>`_.
+This type of algorithm is named multi pattern matching (MPM) and the most famous implementation is called `Aho–Corasick algorithm <https://en.wikipedia.org/wiki/Aho%E2%80%93Corasick_algorithm>`_.

 This method allows a really effective split of signatures.